rudresh051/Software-Testing-Resources/ProjectManagement/Folder1/File34.md

 sincerely subject themselves to that discipline.

 ## Access to Records
-* For the a/e team to be effective, information relevant to the project.
+* For the a/e team to be effective,it must have
+**free access to all information relevant to the project.**
-* This may present some problems on it must have free access to all government projects that may be classified for reasons of national security.
+* This may present some problems on government projects that may be classified for reasons of national security.
-* In such cases, a subgroup of the a/e team may be formed from qualified ("cleared") individuals.
+* In such cases, **a subgroup of the a/e team may be formed from qualified ("cleared") individuals.**
 * Most of the information needed for an a/e will come from the project team's records and those of the
 PMO, and/or from various departments such as accounting, personnel, and purchasing.
-* The a/e team is responsible for data collection, not the project management team, while the project team is responsible for keeping project records up-to-date throughout the project's life.
+* The a/e team is responsible for **data collection,** not the project management team, while the project team is responsible for keeping **project records up-to-date throughout the project's life.**
 * In addition to the formal records of the project, some of the most valuable information comes from documents that predate the project.
-— for example, correspondence with the funder that led to the RFP, minutes of the Project Selection Committee, and minutes of senior management committees that decided to pursue a specific area of technical interest.
+— for example, correspondence with the funder that led to the RFP(Request for proposal), minutes of the Project Selection Committee, and minutes of senior management committees that decided to pursue a specific area of technical interest.
 * Clearly, project status reports, relevant technical